 |

-Imagine having a condition with severe and debilitating symptoms, and then to have your doctor tell you that it is a functional or psychosomatic disease, and suggesting that it’s all in your head.
-If you or a family member has irritable bowel syndrome, you may understand exactly how frustrating this situation can be.
+Imagine having a condition with severe and debilitating symptoms and then having your doctor tell you that it is a functional or psychosomatic disease, suggesting that it’s all in your head.
+If you or a family member has irritable bowel syndrome, you may understand how frustrating this situation can be.
 And yet this is the case for many of the 39 million people in the United States with IBS.
 (1)

-Throughout my practice as a physician I have worked with thousands of patients who have struggled with IBS, and helped them to lay out a plan to overcome it.
+Throughout my practice as a physician, I have worked with thousands of patients who have struggled with IBS and helped them lay out a plan to overcome it.

 What Is Irritable Bowel Syndrome (IBS)?

-Irritable Bowel Syndrome is a chronic disorder that affects the large intestine and produces a number of symptoms including abdominal pain and abnormal bowel motility such as diarrhea, constipation or sometimes both.
+Irritable Bowel Syndrome is a chronic disorder that affects the large intestine.
+It produces several symptoms, including abdominal pain and abnormal bowel motility such as diarrhea, constipation, or both.
 Although IBS is a chronic condition, most patients I have worked with showed only moderate symptoms that could be kept under control with a well-managed diet, lowered stress level, and a healthy lifestyle.
-Those with severe symptoms of IBS may need additional medication and counseling in order to fully manage the symptoms.
+Those with severe symptoms of IBS may need additional medication and counseling to manage the symptoms entirely.
 (1, 2)

-IBS occurs most commonly in those under the age of 50, and is more common in women than men.
-The chances of IBS are also higher for those with mental health issues such as depression or anxiety, or if you have someone in your family who has suffered from IBS.
+IBS occurs most commonly in those under 50 and is more common in women than men.
+IBS is also higher for those with mental health issues such as depression or anxiety or if you have someone in your family who has suffered from IBS.
 (2)

-The reason that IBS is sometimes referred to as a functional disorder (or functional gastrointestinal disorder) is because it is related to how your gut and your brain work together.
+IBS is a functional disorder (or functional gastrointestinal disorder) involving the gut and the brain.
 If the gut-brain interaction isn’t running as smoothly as it should be, this can cause your gut to be more sensitive and change how the muscles in your bowel contract.
-This can then lead to the symptoms I mentioned before, such as constipation and diarrhea.
+It can lead to the symptoms I mentioned before, such as constipation and diarrhea.
 (1)

-IBS generally does not include any visible signs of damage or disease in your digestive tract, and doesn’t cause changes in bowel tissue or increase your risk of colorectal cancer.
-It is a chronic disease however, which means you will generally need to learn to manage it long term.
-Although it may seem daunting at first, I have helped many patients manage this condition using the steps I have listed below.
+IBS generally does not include any visible signs of damage or disease in your digestive tract and doesn’t cause changes in bowel tissue or increase your risk of colorectal cancer.
+However, it is a chronic disease, which means you will generally need to learn to manage it long term.
+Although it may seem daunting at first, I have helped many patients manage this condition using the steps listed below.
 (2)

 Irritable Bowel Syndrome Symptoms

-• Excess gas.
-IBS may cause excessive gas, which can also lead to a feeling of being bloated.
+• Excess gas.Β IBS may cause excessive gas, which can also lead to a sense of being bloated.
 (4)

-• Constipation.
-IBS can cause constipation, or hard and lumpy stools and straining during bowel movements.
+• Constipation.Β IBS can cause constipation or hard and lumpy stools and strain during bowel movements.
 (1)

 Is Irritable Bowel Syndrome Curable?